Student FAQ – Jeff Huang

 Can you write me a recommendation letter?

-I'm happy to write recommendation letters for students I can write a detailed letter about.
+I'm happy to write recommendation letters for students who I can write a detailed letter about.
 If I know you personally (like you have visited me in my office, or worked with me on research or as a TA), then send me 1) your other application materials, 2) some bullet points of things you'd like me to include for that particular application, ideally things that I have observed about you, and noteworthy examples or accomplishments that are specific to you (and if there are accomplishments you feel like someone else in your place would not have been able to accomplish, point those out), along with 3) where to submit it and 4) the deadline(s).
 Please give me at least one week lead time before your deadline so I can write a thoughtful letter.
-All I ask for in return is if you can let me know the outcome (positive of negative) so I can calibrate my letters in the future.
-When you do hear the outcome, I'm usually willing to send you a copy of the letter, if you'd like.
-I find that sometimes it helps to see what others write about you as a form of feedback.
+All I ask for in return is if you can let me know the outcome (positive of negative) so I can calibrate my letters in the future and refer other students to talk to you if they end up pursuing a similar path.
+When you do hear the outcome and would not need the letter in the future, I'm usually willing to send you a copy of the letter, if you'd like; I find that sometimes it helps to see what others write about you as a form of feedback.

 Can I take your class?

-Note that for 2023-2024, the course will be taught in Spring 2024 but not by me.
-In other years, for CSCI 1300 that I often teach in the Fall, if you enrolled during pre-registration period (which I highly encourage), you're all set.
+For CSCI 1300, if you enrolled during pre-registration period (which I highly encourage), you're all set.
 If you're enrolling at the start of the semester and the course is already at its enrollment cap (in the years where there is a cap), there will be an online application form for extra open spots that you can fill out.
 Take a look at the course website for details.
 If you're a RISD student, you're welcome to take my courses; take a look at the FAQ on the course website, but note any prerequisites if there are any listed.
 For my smaller seminar course that I teach in the spring, usually there's an online application form that you fill out for a spot.
 There's no official auditing or "sitting in" for my classes, but for CSCI 1300, if you did not enroll and just quietly sat in, I probably won't notice.

 Can I meet with you?